All Products

 3. When the job completes, executor pods are cleaned up.

-4. Spark Operator manages the entire lifecycle — configuration, submission, and retry — so you don't need to interact with spark-submit directly.
+4. Spark Operator manages the entire lifecycle — configuration, submission, and retry — without direct spark-submit interaction.

 Key features